|Fast facts on Accolade|

 In October 1991, Accolade was served with a lawsuit regarding copyright infringement that eventually led to the concept of reverse engineering for interoperability purposes.
 Sega wanted to keep a hold on their consoles, and wanted all its games exclusive to Sega.
 Unwilling to conform to single platform use, Accolade engineers researched through reverse engineering on a way to produce titles for the Sega platform.
 Sega sued Accolade over the practice and won an initial injunction, forcing Accolade to remove all Genesis product from store shelves.
 Accolade, however, won on appeal and reached an out of court settlement with Sega that allowed Accolade to continue building their own Genesis cartridges but as an official licensee — however, Accolade still continued to produce unlicensed games (primarily those co-published with Ballistic).

 Accolade did well in its early years, but by the 1990s, Accolade's sales suffered and management was forced to enact several rounds of lay-offs.
-Accolade was the entry point for Infogrames' North America expansion and was merged with Infogrames' other operations and moved to Los Angeles.
-All of Accolade's assets are now owned by Atari, SA (née Infogrames).
-Many employees from the time of the acquisition still work for Atari.
+Accolade was the entry point for Infogrames' North America expansion.
+The company was later renamed to Infogrames North America, Inc. and published Infogrames' games for the US market from then on.
+In 2000 Infogrames North America merged with Infogrames, Inc. and therefore Infogrames North America were folded into the latter.

 In 2013, Tommo, Inc. acquired almost all of Accolade's properties from Atari during the bankruptcy sale, and the Accolade brand name now lives on in the hands of Tommo and publisher Billionsoft.

 (All Games published as Infogrames North America, Inc.)